Fiserv/banking-hub/docs/getting-started/make-your-first-api-call.md

 * API secret
 * Host URL

-These credentials are important to send in API requests. **API key** and **API secret** values are used to generate access token, whereas **Org ID** value is required to be passed as header parameter under the [EFXHeader](?path=docs/api-ref-EFX-header.md) parameter.
+These credentials are important to send in API requests. **API key** and **API secret** are used to generate access token, whereas **Org ID** is required to be passed as header parameter under the [EFXHeader](?path=docs/api-ref-EFX-header.md) parameter.

 **Generating an Access Token**

-An access token is used to authenticate your API build and allows you to use the Fiserv APIs securely. **API key** and **API secret** values obtained from Workspace are required to generate an access token.
+An access token is used to authenticate your API build and allows you to use the Fiserv APIs securely. **API key** and **API secret** obtained from Workspace are required to generate an access token.

 To generate an access token, refer to the [Generating Access Token](?path=docs/getting-started/before-you-start.md#generating-access-token) section.